-Since I climbed the mountain during my trip to Slovakia, my proposed hike starts in the Slovak part of the national park.
+Since I climbed Mount Rysy during my trip to Slovakia, my proposed hike starts in the Slovak part of the High Tatras National Park.
 If you click on a link below, you will be taken directly to the corresponding section of the route.
 This starts at the hiking car park in Štrbské Pleso.
 From here the path leads over an asphalt road to the idyllic Popradské pleso.
 There is also a mountain hotel right on the lake where I stayed at the time.
 The hiking trail continues up serpentines to the high valley Kotlina Zabich plies, in which the beautiful lakes Žabie plesá are located.
 This is followed by an arduous but impressive ascent to Chata pod Rysmi.
 From this hut you can reach the Sedlo Váha.
 The last part up to the summit is characterized by a very steep ascent and leads over boulders without proper signposting.
 However, the view from Rysy at an altitude of 2500 meters is breathtakingly beautiful.

 Popradské Pleso train station